aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/shading/get_backgroundtintandshade/_index.md

 ## Remarks

 The allowed values are in the range from -1 (the darkest) to 1 (the lightest) for this property.

 Zero (0) is neutral.
-Attempting to set this property to a value less than -1 or more than 1 results in [ArgumentOutOfRangeException](../).

-Setting this property for [Shading](../) object with non-theme colors results in [InvalidOperationException](../).
 ## See Also

 * Class [Shading](../)